 The WCSO became the first law enforcement agency in Florida in the history of accreditation to receive three accreditation certificates at the same time.

 Wakulla was the third sheriff’s office in Florida and fifth agency in the entire state to be stamped with the prestigious FLA-TAC title from the Florida Telecommunications Accreditation Commission.
 In addition, the WCSO received accreditation certificates from the Florida Corrections Accreditation Commission (FCAC) and the Commission for Florida Law Enforcement Accreditation (CFA).

 The Wakulla Sheriff’s Office received multiple visits from accreditation inspectors who reviewed policies and standards to make sure the sheriff’s office was providing the most professional and expert services in law enforcement, corrections and communications.
 The inspections included interviews with WCSO staff to determine how well they know their jobs and interviews with inmates to see how they are being treated and how they interact with WCSO staff.

 Sheriff Miller oversees the entire WCSO operation but the management of the Law Enforcement end of the operation falls under Major Billy Jones while the Corrections division falls under Captain Ray Johnson and Communications is supervised by Interim Emergency Management Director Randall Taylor.

 Many of the staff members recently attended the accreditation conference in Palm Harbor to receive their certificates.
-Special certificates were also awarded to Lt.
+Special certificates were also awarded to Capt.
 Danny Deal and Deputy Katie Deal who served as agency liaisons from the WCSO Office of Professional Standards.
 The Deals worked with the inspectors throughout the inspection process.

 “I could not be prouder of the staff and the accreditations,” said Sheriff Miller.
 “In the end it is all about our people and I have some outstanding co-workers.”